 and (‘is realization of’ only (Risk and (causes some Ph)))

-Dysfunctional_Bp_in_O_with_P_and_M are processes that bear the quality of being dysfunctionalrealization of a risk (disposition) of causing the dysfunctional phenotype.
+Dysfunctional_Bp_in_O_with_P_and_M are processes that bear the quality of being dysfunctional.
+They are realizations of a risk (a sort of disposition) of causing the dysfunctional phenotype stated in the DB.

-Following, the axioms required to represent P_sensu_O (Table 8) , i.e. the protein type of a specific organism from a record.
+Following, the axioms required to represent P_sensu_O (Table 8) , i.e. the protein type of a specific organism from a DB record.

 Table 8.
 Subclasses created for the organism specific protein (P_sensu_O) classes in database records